Learn something new every day

-There are a variety of tips for cooking chicken, many of which depend on how one cooks the chicken and the form of the chicken — frying chicken breast and broiling a whole chicken raise different issues.
-An important consideration when cooking chicken is to completely cook it, not only to maximize flavor, but more importantly, to kill harmful bacteria.
-While it's important to fully cook chicken, it's also important not to overcook it as that can result in dry chicken that lacks flavor and tenderness.
-It's also important to adjust cooking times for whole chickens, bone-in chicken parts and boneless chicken.
-Without bones, cooking chicken typically takes approximately half the time of bone-in cuts.
+There are a variety of tips for cooking chicken, many of which depend on overarching technique and the form of the chicken in the first place — frying chicken breast and broiling a whole chicken raise different issues, for instance, and grilling requires another approach entirely.
+Cooks often employ a range of different preparation techniques to maximize flavor during cooking, including marinating and brining, and herbs, spices, and liquids can be combined to achieve certain desired tastes, too.
+An important consideration when cooking chicken using any technique is to completely cook it, not only to maximize flavor but, more importantly, to kill harmful bacteria.
+There’s a fine line between adequately cooked and overcooked, though; a bird that’s been overdone often lacks flavor and tenderness.
+It's also important to adjust cooking times for whole chickens, bone-in chicken parts, and boneless chicken.
+Without bones, chicken typically takes approximately half the time to cook as bone-in cuts.
+People who are unsure of the best cooking method for their particular bird or cut are usually wise to consult a cooking manual or butcher for more personalized advice.

-Some of the best tips for cooking chicken actually have to do with what one does before it's cooked.
+Some of the best tips for cooking chicken actually have to do with what one does in the preparation phase, before the cooking has started at all.
 Buying a fresh chicken and properly storing it is important.
 When fresh chicken is purchased, it is best to cook it right away as freezing will frequently dry it out and impair its moistness.
-If freezing is necessary, it should be double or triple wrapped in plastic or preferably placed in a tightly sealed freezer storage bag to prevent freezer burn, dry skin and tough flesh.
-Slowly defrosting the bird in the refrigerator instead of on a kitchen counter generally yields a juicier cooked dish and normally reduces the chance of harmful bacteria forming on the chicken.
-Submerging the chicken in water while defrosting in the refrigerator will actually defrost the bird faster.
+If freezing is necessary, it should be double or triple wrapped in plastic or preferably placed in a tightly sealed freezer storage bag to prevent freezer burn, dry skin, and tough flesh.
+Slowly defrosting the bird in the refrigerator instead of on a kitchen counter generally yields a juicier cooked dish, too, and normally also reduces the chance of harmful bacteria forming on the chicken.
+Submerging the chicken in water while defrosting in the refrigerator may defrost the bird faster, too.

 Roasted whole chicken is generally easy to prepare in most home kitchens that have a traditional oven with a reliable thermostat.
 It is normally a good idea to place the chicken in a pan large enough to capture the juices that the chicken creates as it roasts.
 A good tip to achieve a crispy exterior on roast chicken is to lightly oil the surface before placing it into the oven.